veritecaus/D365CI/README.md

 </FetchXMLQueries>
  ```

 Once you're able to export your data above.
 Add this extra statement to import the reference data to a target tenant.
-Make sure you change the **ConnectionString** and **TransformXMLFile** parameters to match your target environment.
+Make sure you change the **ConnectionString** and **TransformFile** parameters to match your target environment.
 ```powershell
 # Import Dynamics Data
 Import-DynamicsData `